FallenPetals/TVT-2024-GAN-GRU-Based-Space-Time-Predictive-Channel-Model/README.md

 # Usage
 1. Preprocessing: Run LOS_NLOS.m in MATLAB to process raw channel measurement data and obtain path labels.
+Manually convert the preprocessed data from .mat file to .csv file for Step 2.
 2. Data augmentation: Run STGAN.py to train the GAN model and generate sufficient synthetic channel data.
 3. Prediction: Run GRU_DPSD.py using the generated data to evaluate prediction performance.